-Since 1990, the Ethics Commission for the Unified Court System (UCS Ethics) has been responsible for administering the distribution, collection, review and maintenance of annual financial disclosure statements.
+Since 1990, the Ethics Commission for the Unified Court System (UCS Ethics) has been responsible for administering the distribution, collection, review and maintenance of annual financial disclosure statements for all judges and those court system employees who are required by law to file.
 The powers, duties and procedures of the UCS Ethics are set forth in 22 NYCRR Parts 40 and 7400.